 On August 23, 1917, two Houston police officers, Lee Sparks and Rufus Daniels, broke up a gathering on a street corner by firing a few warning shots.
 While searching for the people who had fled the scene, Sparks entered the house of a resident named Sara Travers.
 Though he never found the suspects, he first hit Sara and then dragged her out in her nightgown.
 There is a similar scene depicted in the film, where we see a woman sitting on her porch with her baby.
 When she sees the police come, she tries to flee inside but is caught, dragged onto the street, and then struck.

 Another real-life incident that showcases exactly how violent and tumultuous these interactions were occurred on the same day, at the heel of the aforementioned incident.
-The two police officers were at an area patrol box, calling in the arrest when Private Alonzo Edwards offered to take custody of Sara Travers.
+The two police officers were at an area patrol box, calling in the arrest, when Private Alonzo Edwards offered to take custody of Sara Travers.
 However, he was arrested after being pistol-whipped by Sparks.

 Moreover, when Corporal Charles Baltimore approached the cops to inquire about Edwards, they hit him and then fired three shots at him while he ran to seek refuge in a nearby house.
-They found him under a bed, and after beating him, placed him under arrest as well.
+They found him under a bed and, after beating him, placed him under arrest as well.

-A soldier named Boston then goes to his superior officer and informs him that the police brutalizes them and that they just want to be treated as soldiers.
+A soldier named Boston then goes to his superior officer and informs him that the police brutalize them and that they just want to be treated as soldiers.
 But his boss just responds by saying that he has already done all that he could.
 The infantry then decides that enough is enough, and much like their real-life counterparts, after hearing rumors of a militia, they decide to rebel.

 The Houston Riot of 1917

 In real life, the soldiers stalked up on ammunition and went around the city, firing shots into any building they laid eyes on.
 The film has a prominent scene where they show the soldiers shooting down a glass window with the words ‘White Only’ painted on its surface.
-Given their frustration with the abhorrent treatment they received from people, especially the white police officers, the mutiny raged on through the night.
+Given their frustration with the appalling treatment they received from people, especially the white police officers, the mutiny raged on through the night.

-As a result of the race induced riot at least two soldiers, four police officers, and nine civilians were killed.
+As a result of the race-induced riot, at least two soldiers, four police officers, and nine civilians were killed.
 All in all, 17 people had lost their lives that night.
 Many soldiers were also wounded due to accidental shootings by their own colleagues.

 This episode is one that has further incriminated a city historically infamous for the severe racial mistreatment of its citizens.
 However, the effects of the riot did not stop at dawn.
 What followed was the largest trial for murder ever witnessed in the United States of America.